Hillary Clinton 2016 presidential campaign: Basket of deplorables

 and some political analysts compared the statement to Mitt Romney's 47% gaffe in 2012.

 The following day Clinton expressed regret for saying "half", while insisting that Trump had deplorably amplified "hateful views and voices".

 The "Deplorables" nickname was adopted by some Trump supporters, with the Trump campaign inviting "deplorable Americans" on stage and using the label against Clinton in an advertisement.

 Alleged promotion of ties between Trump and Russia

-In May 2022, Hillary Clinton's former campaign manager said that Clinton had approved of a plan to pitch the now-discredited accusation to the media that there had been activity between computer servers belonging to the Russian bank Alfa-Bank and the Trump Organization, on or about Oct 30 2016.
+In May 2022, Clinton's former campaign manager Robby Mook said that Clinton had approved of a plan to pitch the now-discredited accusation to the media that there had been activity between computer servers belonging to the Russian bank Alfa-Bank and the Trump Organization, on or about October 30, 2016.

 Demographics and interest groups

 Women

 In national polling, Clinton enjoyed "the highest level of female support of any candidate in more than four decades," with a 24-point lead in among female registered voters in a Pew Research Center taken on the eve of the 2016 Democratic National Convention.
 The same polling also showed a 16-percentage point difference in support among women and men, a historically unprecedented gender gap.
 Supporters created a private, online group, Pantsuit Nation, to share images in support of the candidate and her campaign.
 Its 2.9 million members used Clinton's typical choice of business wear—the pantsuit—as a symbol of both the candidate and the historical fight for women's equality.